PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 ### Dequantizing weights

-Weights of `conv2d` and `mul` operators are assumed to be fake-quantized (quantized, but kept as floats) in QAT models.
+Weights of `conv2d`, `depthwise_conv2d` and `mul` operators are assumed to be fake-quantized (with integer values in the `int8` range, but kept as `float`s) in QAT models.
 Here, the information about the scale from `fake_dequantize_max_abs` operators is used to fake-dequantize the weights back to the full float range of values.
 At this moment the model becomes an unoptimized clean FP32 inference model.

 ### Optimizing FP32 graph